geronimodennis/NsSuiteQLrunner/docs/ARCHITECTURE.md

 Responsibilities:

 - `NetSuiteRestletQueryGateway.ts` resolves the RESTlet URL through `N/url`.
-- It sends the query execution request to the RESTlet.
+- It sends query execution and AI record chat requests to the RESTlet.
-- It maps HTTP and RESTlet payloads into the gateway response used by the application layer.
+- It maps HTTP and RESTlet payloads into the gateway responses used by the application layer.

 This is the only SPA layer that imports NetSuite integration modules.